hsxander/angular-interview-1/README.md

 ## Build

-*You should make sure tha app build, but no other build steps are required - don't worry about deploying the compiled code.*
+You should make sure tha app build, but no other build steps are required - don't worry about deploying the compiled code.

-Run `ng build` to build the project.
+*Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build.*

 ## Running unit tests

-*Don't worry about comprensive testing, just ensure original tests pass and (if you have time) add 1 or 2 yourself to evidence basic knowledge of testing work flow.*
+Don't worry about comprensive testing, just ensure original tests pass and (if you have time) add 1 or 2 yourself to evidence basic knowledge of testing work flow.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+*Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).*

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).